 Writing Online for Money with HubPages

-Four years ago I had a total quarter-life freak out, quit the job I'd held for seven years, dropped out of school (I absolutely do not recommend this) and declared that I was going to pursue writing as a career.
+Five years ago I had a total quarter-life freak out, quit the job I'd held for seven years, dropped out of school and declared that I was going to pursue writing as a career.

 And everyone looked at me with a lot of sadness and concern.